 “Don’t borrow trouble.”
 It’s a phrase I remember my mom uttering 12 years ago, when I called her in a panic after discovering a lump in my right breast.
 It was the summer of 2002 in Boston.
 Kevin and I were newly engaged and living in a condo in a charming, quiet Brookline neighborhood.
 After he’d proposed in July, we’d rapidly transitioned our jobs, grabbed the first decent apartment we could find, and merged our belongings from our respective residences in Illinois and California.
 We’d set our wedding date for June 2003, and I was preparing to begin my MBA program in a couple of months.

 I stared at my dad, a jumble of frightening thoughts spinning in my head and hurtling down into a dark cave.
 I wanted to be numb, not let the weight of his words sink in.
 “But, what does this MEAN?”
 I asked him, again and again, even though I knew.
-My mom was fighting for her life.
-This would never go away.
+My mom’s life had never been more precarious.
+This threat would never go away.

 But we were fortunate.
 Herceptin worked amazingly well for my mom in the next few years, shrinking her tumors and halting the cancer’s progression.
 My mom responded so well to the drug that her oncologist was literally jumping up and down with excitement when she called us with the good news.
 We’d all received a gift: more time.

 My mom was still healthy and stable when I called her one day in August 2002, my fingers shaking, tears burning in my eyes as I croaked, “I found a lump, what if it’s cancer?”
 She listened, as only a person with her recent experience could.
 She soothed me and promised we would get it checked out with her surgeon in California.
 And she gave me some advice I would remember always: “Don’t borrow trouble, honey.”